-School nutrition employees will record the name of the contaminated food, date, time, and the reason why the food was discarded on the Damaged or Discarded Product Log.
-The school nutrition manager will verify that appropriate corrective actions are being taken by reviewing, initialing, and dating the Damaged or Discarded Product Log each day.
+Child nutrition employees will record the name of the contaminated food, date, time, and the reason why the food was discarded on the Damaged or Discarded Product Log.
+The child nutrition manager will verify that appropriate corrective actions are being taken by reviewing, initialing, and dating the Damaged or Discarded Product Log each day.
 Maintain the Damaged or Discarded Product Logs for a minimum of 1 year.

-DATE IMPLEMENTED: BY: DATE REVIEWED: BY:
+DATE IMPLEMENTED: BY:

+DATE REVIEWED: BY:

+DATE REVISED: BY: